TP-Lab/TIPs/README.md

 # TP Improvement Proposals (TIPs)
 TP Improvement Proposals (TIPs) describe standards for TP, including protocol specifications and APIs.
-Browse all current and draft EIPs on the official EIP site.
+Browse all current and draft TIPs on the official TIP site.

 # Project Goal
 The TP Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Ethereum community at large.